bio-ops/Babajide_Portfolio/README.md

 # Unsupervised Learning

-K-cluster analysis on a Pharmaceutical company dataset was performed with the goal of creating a basket of pharmaceutical companiess with similar stock attributes:
+K-cluster analysis on a pharmaceutical company dataset was performed with the goal of creating a basket of pharmaceutical companiess with similar stock attributes:

 * Data was taken from a Pharmaceutical Stock Dataset in .csv format
 * Standardization of numerical features was performed using the StandardScaler module from the SciKit learn preprocessing module